-population that resided in an urban area as our measure of agglomeration economies.
+Finally, economists have stressed the important roles of human capital endowments and potential agglomeration economies in urban areas (for example, Glaeser, Kallal, Scheinkman, and Shleifer 1992; Moretti 2004; Shapiro 2006).
+In the 1900 Census, individuals were asked whether they could read or write, which leads to our focal historical measure of human capital, the illiteracy rate.
+We also include the share of the county's population that was foreign born in human capital, while we use the share of the population that resided in an urban area as our measure of agglomeration economies.
 Finally, we include a measure of capital spending per capita in 1890 to capture initial endowments in physical capital.
-Table 2 shows that the most striking differences in the historical data are in the human and physical capital and agglomeration variables: counties that are classified as persistently poor today had illiteracy rates more than three times higher than other counties in 1900 (36% vs. 11%).
-Persistently poor counties also had urban shares 80% lower, capital spending per capita 80% lower, and shares of foreign-born residents 73% lower, than nonpoor counties.
+Table 2 shows that the most striking differences in the historical data are in the human and physical capital and agglomeration variables: counties that are classified as persistently poor today had illiteracy rates more than three times higher than other counties in 1900 (36 percent versus 11 percent).
+Persistently poor counties also had urban shares 80 percent lower, capital spending per capita 80 percent lower, and shares of foreign-born residents 73 percent lower, than non-poor counties.

-For a preliminary look at whether these historical differences in institutions, geography, and capital matter for the chances of being persistently poor a century later, in Table 3, we specify a linear probability model of the probability that a county is persistently poor over the period 1960-2000 as a function of historical Census data.
-Column 1 of Table 3 contains a parsimonious specification of persistent poverty as a function of institutions (land tenure), geography (temperature, precipitation, and terrain), and physical capital.
-The results in Column 1 show that a 1% point increase in the share of owner-occupied farmland in 1890 lowers the probability of being persistently poor a century later by 7%, being located in a warmer or wetter climate raises the odds of being persistently poor, and more "mountainous" terrain lowers the probability of being poor.
-In addition, a \$1000 increase in per capita capital spending lowers the odds of being persistently poor by 24%.
-In Columns 2 and 3, we present results from our preferred specifications that add measures of culture and human capital to the regression model.
+For a preliminary look at whether these historical differences in institutions, geography, and capital matter for the chances of being persistently poor a century later, in Table 3 we specify a linear probability model of the probability that a county is persistently poor over the period 1960-2000 as a function of historical Census data.
+Column 1 of Table 3 contains a parsimonious specification of persistent poverty as a function of institutions (land tenure), geography (temperature, precipitation, and terrain), and physical capital.8 The results in column 1 show that a one percentage point increase in the share of owner-occupied farmland in 1890 lowers the probability of being persistently poor a century later by seven percent, being located in a warmer or wetter climate raises the odds of being persistently poor, and more "mountainous" terrain lowers the probability of being poor.
+In addition, a \$1000 increase in per capita capital spending lowers the odds of being persistently poor by 24 percent.
+In columns 2 and 3, we present results from our preferred specifications that add measures of culture and human capital to the regression model.
 Higher literacy rates, higher church membership (especially Calvinist and Baptist), and higher urban population shares all significantly lower the odds of being persistently poor.
 At the same time, the addition of these variables negates any role for institutions, geography, and physical capital as we have measured them.
-In particular, as we show in Columns 4 and 5, omitting illiteracy causes the coefficient estimate on the institution and geography variables to regain statistical significance, and also causes the coefficient estimates on the shares of Baptists and Catholics to become positive and statistically significant, while the coefficient estimate on the share of Calvinists increases in magnitude but remains negative.
-Illiteracy is highly correlated with the prevalence of some denominations, in particular the share of Baptists in a county, so that the models in Columns 4 and 5 yield the spurious result that a higher share of Baptists increases the probability of being a persistently poor county when in fact the driving force is county rates of illiteracy.
+In particular, as we show in columns 4 and 5, omitting illiteracy causes the coefficient estimate on the institution and geography variables to regain statistical significance, and also causes the coefficient estimates on the shares of Baptists and Catholics to become positive and statistically significant, while the coefficient estimate on the share of Calvinists increases in magnitude but remains negative.
+Illiteracy is highly correlated with the prevalence of some denominations, in particular the share of Baptists in a county9, so that the models in columns 4 and 5 yield the spurious result that a higher share of Baptists increases the probability of being a persistently poor county when in fact the driving force is county rates of illiteracy.
 This result highlights the long-run importance of human capital to counties' economic status.
 In the following sections, we turn to the growth literature to examine more formally the mechanisms through which these historical factors affect modern income levels while simultaneously accounting for current levels of factor accumulation.